 2. Preliminary Examination.
 Students must register and pass the zero credit GEO8964 preliminary doctoral examination (known also as qualifying exams or the comprehensive examination), which includes written and oral portions, for admission to candidacy to the doctoral degree.
 Students who fail the preliminary examination on the second attempt will be dismissed from the doctoral program.
 The format of the examination is typically three 24-hour exam days, separated by 2 recovery days.
 Students answer 4 open-book questions per day (12 questions in total).
 Note, the format may change with the discretion of the major professor.
 The questions are prepared by the 3 geography committee members (the University Representative is invited to contribute one or more questions but is not required) along three themes, most usually the student’s immediate geographic interests, the broader geography sub-discipline where their interests lie, and the general field of geography.
 Questions are based on a reading list given to the student at least 2 weeks in advance (but preferably one or even two months in advance).
 The reading list may have any number of journal articles, books, book chapters, news reports, and other sources of information; and be complied either solely be the committee member or in consultation between the committee member and the student (and even with the main professor).
 The main professor is responsible for collecting questions from committee members, and then sending the questions to the student on each of the three exam days.
 The student is responsible for returning the answers to the main professor no more than 24 hours later.
 The main professor will then forward the answers to the rest of the committee and schedule the oral portion no less than two weeks after the third exam day.
 During the oral portion the student can be asked any of the following: clarification of answers, extensions to answers, or topics beyond the 12 questions.
 At the end of the oral portion the committee, by a majority vote, will determine one of the following grade for GEO8964: pass, incomplete, or fail.
-Pass grade leads to candidacy, incomplete grade leads to re-writes, fail grade leads to a re-take if the first time or program dismissal if the second time.
+Pass grade leads to candidacy (submit this form), incomplete grade leads to re-writes, fail grade leads to a re-take if the first time or program dismissal if the second time.

 3. Doctoral Candidacy.
 Upon successful completion of the preliminary examination the student is admitted to doctoral candidacy, and must complete 24 dissertation hours (GEO6980).
 Before writing the dissertation the Department requires that the student first prepares a written dissertation proposal (prospectus) that demonstrates the potential to conduct original research making a significant contribution to geographic knowledge (note: this is a Departmental requirement and not an FSU Grad School requirement).
 Once the proposal is deemed acceptable to the major professor and the committee, the student begins research and commences the writing process over at least one calendar year.
 If not completed after one year students must register for a minimum of 2 hours per semester to remain a graduate student and complete the degree.
 (Note, students receiving assistantships with a stipend and waiver must enroll for a minimum of 9 hours of which at least 2 must be dissertation hours, so too students on fellowships (internal or external) must enroll for at least 9 of which at least 2 must be dissertation hours as stipulated by the fellowship requirements).
 Domestic students without an assistantship or fellowship may opt for part-time status with the approval of the Graduate Program Director in which case they must enroll for a minimum of 2 dissertation hours.
 To receive financial aid, students must meet the minimum enrollment requirement of 6 credit hours.
 Federal guidelines require that international students be enrolled full-time.